manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 - When to use presentational verses container components (Wc)
 - Reconciliation algorithm and keys for dynamic children (Wk).
 - Integrating vendor components (Wv).
-- Routing to wire component layouts.
+- Routing to wire component layouts (Wr).

 {pagebreak}